China rocket debris hits two homes, experts urge insurance

 One person whose home was damaged received 10,800 yuan ($1,800) as compensation and the other received 5,200 yuan, it said.

-Ren called for a program to handle compensation in such cases, rather than dealing with each on an individual basis.
+Ren called for a programme to handle compensation in such cases, rather than dealing with each on an individual basis.

 More than 180,000 residents of Sichuan and Hunan were relocated before the launch of the Chang'e-3 lunar probe, the paper said.